holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.6.md

     ```shell
     nix flake update && git add flake.* && nix develop
     ```
-2. Update your root `package.json` file with the new package versions, remove the deprecated `*:tauri` scripts, and update the `build:zomes` script to accommodate a change in the way one of the HDK's dependencies needs to be built: <!-- TODO: get the right version numbers --> {#update-package-json}
+2. Update your root `package.json` file with the new package versions, remove the deprecated `*:tauri` scripts and `hc playground` command, replace the deprecated JS-based test command with the new Rust-based one, and update the `build:zomes` script to accommodate a change in the way one of the HDK's dependencies needs to be built: <!-- TODO: get the right version numbers --> {#update-package-json}

     ```diff:json
      {